-Approach 1: The Good
+Approach 1: Good Practice

 The company employs a focused email marketing strategy using a highly segmented, exclusive list.
 Segmentation is by:

-- Geographic location (buyers come from Europe, the Middle-East, Asia)
+- Geographic location - buyers come from Europe, the Middle-East, Asia

-Approach 2: The Bad
+Approach 2: Bad Practice

 At this point you have looked at some goals and established the KPIs - don't waste this effort by not managing your company and brand image in the eyes of your customers!